wintonml/surf-emailing-automator/Documentation/Database/Database-design.md

 ### Surf Location Interest Table
 This links the surfer to the location they are interested in.
 The table will keep on adding entries as more users/locations of interest are added.
+An id is used as the primary key.
+This is so the id can be used to grab the user_id and surf_id so the information from the other tables can be accessed.